justgage/redwyrms-wiki/Locations/Maschs (country)/Deln Eschondi Lair.md

   "The Doctrine of Mathematics and the Problems of Chances" "Rector of the Temple of [[Morisat]]"
-  ==[["Into the Sun: Tales of the Hazards of the Divided Desert"]]== "The Arts and Sciences of a Dwarven Anvil and Swage" "The Classes of Metalurgy"
+  ==[["Into the Sun: Tales of the Hazards of the Divided Desert"]]== "The Arts and Sciences of a Dwarven Anvil and Swage" (Rufex read, nonplussed) "The Classes of Metalurgy"
   "Hydrodynamics and the Study of Water"
   110 "The Last Dragon"